Parameter-Efficient Semantic Augmentation for Enhancing Open-Vocabulary Object Detection: Methodology

 The overall pipeline of our proposed HSA-DINO is depicted in Fig.~\ref{overview}.
 HSA-DINO is built upon OV-DINO~\cite{wang2024ov}, which consists of image encoder $\Phi_I$, text encoder $\Phi_T$ and object detector $\Phi_{det}$.
 During training we keep the pre-trained parameters frozen and integrate Low-Rank Adaptation (LoRA)~\cite{hu2022lora} into the image encoder to learn hierarchical and domain-specific visual features.
 For each training image $\mathbf{x}$, the LoRA-integrated image encoder $\Phi_I'$ first extracts multi-scale feature maps, which are used to select the most relevant prompts from the Multi-Scale Prompt Bank (MSPB).
 The selected prompts are concatenated with the embeddings of all category labels to form the semantic-augmented text embeddings $\mathbf{t}_p$, which are then fed into the text encoder to obtain text features $E_t$.
 The detector $\Phi_{det}$ receives the flattened multi-scale image features $E_i$, the text features $E_t$, and the detection queries $Q_{det}$, fusing them to produce the corresponding visual–semantic embeddings $O$ for each query, along with the predicted bounding box coordinates $B$.
 The classification alignment score matrix $C$ is computed by measuring the similarity between $O$ and $E_t^T$.
 The overall process of model forward is formulated as:

-where $E_t^T$ denotes the transpose of $E_t$, and $\otimes$ denotes the Kronecker product~\cite{van2000ubiquitous}.
+where $E_t^T$ denotes the transpose of $E_t$.
 Additionally, we train the Semantic-Aware Router (SAR) on downstream task, enabling it to accurately identify the current domain.
 During testing, for each input image, the model uses the domain recognition results from SAR to determine the semantic enhancement strategy, whether to use domain-specific semantically augmented representations or to rely on the original pre-trained semantic representations, thereby ensuring that the semantic representations of OVOD remain optimal under varying domain conditions.